 Senate Square © Miguel Virkkunen Carvalho

 The interior is as perfect as the exterior design, and is open to the public daily for no charge.
-Other buildings on the Square designed by Engel are the Palace of the Council of State, built in 1822, and the University buildings (1832), including the library, regarded as Engel's finest masterpiece.
+Other buildings on the Square designed by Engel are the Government Palace, completed in 1822, and the University buildings (1832).
 The square is a thrilling place to be on New Year's Eve as this is where the locals come to celebrate with singing, dancing and brilliant fireworks displays.
 There are bus and walking tours of Helsinki departing from the square, which is a good starting point for exploration of the city.